Sk-Azraf-Sami/Auto-Birthday-Wish/README.md

 ## Fun Fact

-By wishing my friends on their birthdays, I found joy in their happiness and even received treats from many of them, making the endeavor truly rewarding.
+By wishing my friends on their birthdays, I found joy in their happiness and even received treats 🤤️ from many of them, making the endeavor truly rewarding.😁️

 ## License